ProfessorAkram/Unity-Programming/docs/unity-basic-movement.md

 ---
 # 🎉 New Achievement: Refactored Movement

 Congratulations!
-You've **refactored** the `MoveTransform` component and with these improvements, the object now:
+You've **refactored** the `MoveTransform` component, and with these improvements, the object now:

 - Implements properties with validation for `Speed` and `Direction`.